Pseudoreality/Roblox-Identities/Identities/05 - StudioPlugin.md

 - There are two types of developer Plugins.
   - Local
     - Loaded on the disk from the directory specified in `Studio Settings > Studio > Plugins Dir`
     - The settings file for all local plugins is located at `%localappdata%\Roblox\{loggedInUserId}\InstalledPlugins\0\settings.json`.
-This file is also shared wuth BuiltInPlugins.
+This file is also shared with BuiltInPlugins.
     - Can be marked as a "Debuggable Plugin," allowing it to be parented under [`PluginDebugService`](https://create.roblox.com/docs/reference/engine/classes/PluginDebugService)
     - The instance is named `user_[fileName].[fileExtension]`
   - Cloud